Skip to main content

 Performance highlightsInvestor Relations

-JERA has set management goals related to profitability, capital efficiency, growth, and financial soundness, aiming for specific outcomes by FY2025 (announced in May 2022) and for target levels by FY2035 (announced in May 2024), and we are makingprogress on various initiatives to meet these objectives.
+We have set management goals related to profitability, capital efficiency, growth, and financial soundness, aiming for specific outcomes by FY2025 (announced in May 2022) and for target levels by FY2035 (announced in May 2024).
+We are making progress on various initiatives aimed at achieving these management goals.

-In addition, with a fundamental emphasis on safety, we shall expedite our ESG and sustainability efforts, which include promoting the active participation of a diverse and inclusive workforce (D&I) and strengthening corporate governance, all while ensuringa stable supply of electricity.
-We aim to realize medium- to long-term decarbonization, thereby pursuing disciplined growth and maximizing corporate value.
-We have voluntarily adopted the International Financial Reporting Standards (IFRS) from theconsolidated financial statements for the annual reporting of FY2022, and the figures for FY2021 have also been modified in accordance with the IFRS.
+Additionally, with a fundamental emphasis on safety, we are accelerating our sustainability initiatives by empowering diverse talent (D&I) and strengthening corporate governance.
+We will continue to ensure a stable supply while achieving decarbonization in the medium to long term, aiming for disciplined growth and maximizing corporate value.
+We have voluntarily adopted the International Financial Reporting Standards (IFRS) starting with the consolidated financial statements for the annual reporting of FY2022, and the figures for FY2021 have also been restated in accordance with the IFRS.

 Financial Information